krigjo25/python/minor challenges/Emoji/README.md

-# Figlet
+# Emojize

-## About Figlet
+## About Emojize

-Implemented a command-line program to print out a text in a different font using the pyfiglet responsory
+Implemented a  program to print out emojis.

-Useage : python pyfiglet.py [Optional : -f / --fonts] [Optional : font name]
+Useage : python emoji.py [:emoji name:]

 Originally this project was created as an assignment at CS50P - Introduction to Python.